HashMapsData2Value/edaga/README.md

 # Edaga

-> [!NOTE]
 > A rough companion MVP to [this ARC](https://github.com/algorandfoundation/ARCs/issues/86).
 > See the Current Message Format section.

+> [!NOTE]
-Note that this MVP directly queries a [free indexer hosted by AlgoNode](https://algonode.io/).
+> This MVP directly queries a [free indexer hosted by Nodely](https://nodely.io/).
-In the proposal I suggest an additional layer, an aggregation layer that would handle filtering, recommendation, caching, etc; that would in turn feed the UI-layer.
+> In the proposal I suggest an additional layer, an aggregation layer that would handle filtering, recommendation, caching, etc; that would in turn feed the UI-layer.

 ## Quickstart